Unionville High School (Kennett Square, Pennsylvania): College readiness

 Unionville employs a six-member full-time counseling staff, much of whose time is spent on the college application process, including meeting with every junior and senior at least once per year to determine their post-secondary educational needs and how the office can best facilitate them; 94% of graduating seniors in 2008 are currently attending college, 96% of which are four-year institutions.
 Unionville's SAT results are significantly higher than the national average, with a combined average of 1716 on the 2400 scale in 2008; there were 4 National Merit Semifinalists in 2010.

 Activities and award

 Unionville High School has a total of 72 registered clubs, representing approximately one club for every 20 students and including five intra-school academic competition teams, such as Debate Team and Future Business Leaders of America, four honor societies, and several national and international organizations, such as Amnesty International and Habitat for Humanity, and the Bocce Club and the Unionville Signers, which promote sign language education.)

-The Unionville Players received many Cappies nominations and won 2 for the Fall play, Hamlet.

 UHS Speech and Debate team is ranked in the top 3% (top 20) of roughly 3,600 high schools; #1 for the Philadelphia / Valley Forge area; #3 in the State of Pennsylvania, District 15 Champion for 2017–2018.
 State Champions in 2 of 8 categories and runners up in another 2 with one 3rd-place finish and 5 semifinalists.